 The FHIR standard provides encodings for responses as either XML or JSON.
 The Audit Record Repository shall support both message encodings.
 The Audit Consumer shall support either and may optionally support both.
-The Audit Consumer shall indicate the desired response format using the http "Accept" header.
-Audit Consumer may provide a format parameter carrying at least one of the values in Table 3.81.4.1.2.3-1.
-Multiple values in the accept header or format parameter indicate the Audit Consumer is capable of processing responses in either response encoding.
-If the format parameter is used, they have to convey one of the values provided by the http "Accept" headers.
+The Audit Consumer may indicate the desired response format using the http "Accept" header or may provide a \format parameter carrying at least one of the values in Table 3.81.4.1.2.3-1.
+Multiple values in the accept header or \format parameter indicate the Audit Consumer is capable of processing responses in either response encoding.
+If the \format parameter is used, it has to convey one of the values provided by the http "Accept" headers.
+For Desired Response Encoding see ITI TF-2x: Z.6..